 A new attribute is added to the entity.

 5 Adding New Associations

-To add association in the domain model, do the following:
+To add an association in the domain model, do the following:

-- Select a block with entity you want to add association to.
+- Select a block with an entity you want to add an association to.

 Select a second entity for the new association from the list of existing entities and click Select.
 You can also create a new entity for the association from the dialog box.

-The module is indicated next to the entity name in the brackets.
-If you select the entity from another module, you will create a cross- module association.
-For more information, see section 5 Cross-Module Associations in Association Properties.
+If you select the entity from another module, you will create a cross-module association.
+For more information, see the Cross-Module Associations section in Associations.
 The entities of the current module are listed first.

 6 Specifying Properties